wfz666/ICML26-attention-sink/attention-sink-voodoo-release/README.md

     --compute_hps
 ```

-### Table 8 — Summary of experimental findings (`tab:summary`)

-This is a summary table synthesised from the other results — no dedicated
-script.

 ### Table 9 — FID calibration baselines, short table (`tab:fid_context`)
 ### Table 18 — FID calibration baselines, full N=100 (`tab:fid_calibration`)